kalong-habit/The-Algorithm/README.md

 1️⃣ D.-I. Kim, J. W. Jeon, and S. Kim, “Software acceleration/deceleration methods for industrial robots and CNC machine tools,” Mechatronics, vol. 4, no. 1, pp. 37–53, Feb.
 1994, doi: 10.1016/0957-4158(94)90049-3.<br>
 2️⃣ Y. Koren, “Control of Machine Tools,” Journal of Manufacturing Science and Engineering, vol. 119, no. 4B, pp. 749–755, Nov.
 1997, doi: 10.1115/1.2836820.<br>
 3️⃣ X. Shi, B. Xu, W. Xie, and B. Li, “Design and implementation of S-shape acceleration/deceleration algorithm based on rounding error compensation tactic,” 2008 7th World Congress on Intelligent Control and Automation, no. 10343276, 2008, doi: 10.1109/wcica.2008.4594593.<br>
 4️⃣ Zhang, Z., Guo, S., Wang, H., & Deng, S. (2012).
 A new acceleration and deceleration algorithm and applications.
-2012 Second International Conference on Intelligent System Design and Engineering Application. doi:10.1109/isdea.2012.660.<br>
+2012 Second International Conference on Intelligent System Design and Engineering Application. doi:10.1109/isdea.2012.660.<br><br><br>

+## :large_blue_diamond: PID Logic<br>

+A proportional–integral–derivative controller (PID controller or three-term controller) is a control loop mechanism employing feedback that is widely used in industrial control systems and a variety of other applications requiring continuously modulated control.
+A PID controller continuously calculates an error value e(t) as the difference between a desired setpoint (SP) and a measured process variable (PV) and applies a correction based on proportional, integral, and derivative terms (denoted P, I, and D respectively), hence the name.<br>

+In practical terms, PID automatically applies an accurate and responsive correction to a control function.
+An everyday example is the cruise control on a car, where ascending a hill would lower speed if constant engine power were applied.
+The controller's PID algorithm restores the measured speed to the desired speed with minimal delay and overshoot by increasing the power output of the engine in a controlled manner.<br>

+The first theoretical analysis and practical application of PID was in the field of automatic steering systems for ships, developed from the early 1920s onwards.
+It was then used for automatic process control in the manufacturing industry, where it was widely implemented in pneumatic and then electronic controllers.
+Today the PID concept is used universally in applications requiring accurate and optimized automatic control. (from : https://en.wikipedia.org/wiki/PID_controller)<br>